Talking to a friend may be free, but only working with a therapist will give you the cognitive and emotional skills to live a happier life.

 Why Trying to Use a Friend as a Substitute for Therapy Might Hurt the Friendship

 A friendship is different than a therapeutic relationship with a licensed therapist.
 If you try to treat a friendship like a relationship with a professional, you could damage the friendship.

-In an article called “My Self-Absorbed Friend Treats Me Like Her Therapist,” an anonymous woman wrote about the issue of blurring the boundary between friendship and therapy.
+In an article called “My Self-Absorbed Friend Treats Me Like Her Therapist,” an unnamed woman wrote about the issue of blurring the boundary between friendship and therapy.
 She expresses the frustration many people feel when friends treat them like therapists.

 “She spends almost every minute of every conversation talking about herself: her ex, the guys she’s dating now, her boss, her family,” she wrote.
 “Whenever there’s a lull, instead of asking me what’s up in my life, she’ll pause and say, ‘Hmm, what else?’ and think about more things to tell me.”

 If you try to use a friend as a substitute for therapy, there is a chance he or she might feel the way this woman did.
 They might complain about you to other friends or end the friendship.